percona/pmm-doc/docs/details/develop-checks/checks-v1.md

 # Version 1 checks for PMM 2.27 and older
- Advisor checks created for PMM 2.27 and older use a slightly different structure than checks created in 2.28.
+ Advisor checks created for PMM 2.27 and older use a slightly different structure than checks for 2.28.
  This is because, compared to 2.28 checks, 2.27 checks do not support:

 - Multiple queries